gopal-kaul/emccuceou/README.md

 This is the Repository for EMC² UCEOU Website.
 CI/CD is set up with Vercel.
 It uses Vite for build, as Vite is lightning fast to use while setup and building, and it also supports HMR(Hot Module Reload).

+The 'public' folder contains static files for all the images being featured on the website in the form of webp files.

+The 'src' folder contains the jsx files for the pages on the website, aptly named according to each webpage.

+The remaining files are simply listed as is.

 [EMC² UCEOU](https://emccuceou.vercel.app/)

 ## Contributors-